-Return Party Information Inform the client which FSP will service requests for the requested identifier, together with additional information about the entity which is identified by the identifier.
+Return Party Information Inform the client which DFSP will service requests for the requested identifier, together with additional information about the entity which is identified by the identifier.

-Lookup Participant Information Find out which FSP will service requests for the requested identifier.
+Lookup Participant Information Find out which DFSP will service requests for the requested identifier.

-Create Participant Information Create information on the server regarding the DFSP which will service requests relating to the provided identifier.
+Create Participant Information Create information on the server regarding the DDFSP which will service requests relating to the provided identifier.

 Delete Participant Information Delete information on the server regarding the provided identifier.

-Return Participant Information Inform the client of a successful result of the lookup, creation, or deletion of the FSP information related to one or more identifiers.
+Return Participant Information Inform the client of a successful result of the lookup, creation, or deletion of the DFSP information related to one or more identifiers.

 Create Bulk Participant Information Used to create information on the server regarding the provided list of identifiers.
-This request should be used for bulk creation of FSP information for more than one entity.
+This request should be used for bulk creation of DFSP information for more than one entity.

 Return Bulk Participant Information Used to inform the client of the result of the creation of the provided list of identifiers.

-Return Bulk Participant Information Error Used to inform the client about errors encountered during FSP information creation on the server.
+Return Bulk Participant Information Error Used to inform the client about errors encountered during DFSP information creation on the server.

-Transaction Request Information Provides information about a transaction which the sender is requesting another FSP to approve and initiate.
+Transaction Request Information Provides information about a transaction which the sender is requesting another DFSP to approve and initiate.

 Return Transaction Request Information Information about a previously requested or created transaction request.

-Calculate Quote Request the creation of a transfer agreement by the recipient FSP for a funds transfer whose details are given in the message.
+Calculate Quote Request the creation of a transfer agreement by the recipient DFSP for a funds transfer whose details are given in the message.

-Request the creation of a transfer agreement by the recipient FSP for multiple funds transfer credits against a single debit.
+Request the creation of a transfer agreement by the recipient DFSP for multiple funds transfer credits against a single debit.
 The details of the proposed transfers are given in the message

-Perform Authorization Request the Payer to enter the applicable credentials in the Payee FSP system.
+Perform Authorization Request the Payer to enter the applicable credentials in the Payee DFSP system.

 Perform Transfer Request the execution of a previously agreed funds transfer.